Have you ever caught yourself beating yourself up? What can’t we stop it?

 Negative self-talk offers us some comfort and familiarity.

-It reaffirm our belief about ourselves.
+It reaffirms our belief about ourselves.
 That’s the reward!
 When my student asked me if I was boiling because he didn’t get the concept immediately, he wasn’t concerned with what I was feeling.
 He was actually seeking affirmation that he was a slow learner.

 Just because we received most of our negative voice from our parents and peers when we are young, doesn’t mean we should blame them for that.
 They are doing the best that they can with the consciousness they have.